windweller/L2EWeb/README.md

-# Learning to Explain Corpus
+# Download Learning to Explain Corpus

 If you wish to have a chatbot that learns to answer why-questions in a chitchat style, you can train on our corpus!

 Here is the link to download them:

 ```bash
 aws cp s3://learning2explain/ .